 However, if your rash doesn’t improve or if the symptoms are unbearable, it is important to reach out to your healthcare provider for an evaluation and treatment plan.

 Hives, also known as urticaria, affects one in five people at least sometime during their lives.
 They are generally red or flesh colored bumps that may resemble bug bites.
 When you press them, the center of a red hive will turn white, called “blanching.”

 One notable characteristic of hives is their itch — it can be severe and relentless.
 Hives may appear and disappear quickly.

 Hives can be caused by a number of factors including: allergens like foods, pet dander, latex or pollen; medications; insect stings or bites; infections, such as urinary tract infections or strep throat; and viral infections such as the common cold.
-Stress, alcohol and exercise can worsen hives.
+Alcohol, exercise, and stress can worsen hives.